Gale Gordon: Television

 Beginning in 1949, Gordon and his wife lived in the tiny community of Borrego Springs, California (pop.
 1,500) where he owned a ranch and several dogs.
 He was also honorary mayor of the town and commuted approximately 160 mi to and from Los Angeles every day when working for Ball.

 Author, painter and rancher

-In addition to acting, Gordon was an accomplished author, penning two books in the 1940s entitled Nursery Rhymes for Hollywood Babies and Leaves from the Story Trees, and two one-act plays.
+In addition to acting, Gordon was an accomplished author, penning two books in the 1940s titled Nursery Rhymes for Hollywood Babies and Leaves from the Story Trees, and two one-act plays.
 After he and his wife purchased 150 acre in Borrego Springs, Gordon did much of the construction of the house and his art studio himself.
-He also built and restored his own furniture on the property and used the land to become one of the few commercial carob growers in the United States.Gale Gordon: From Mayor of Wistful Vista to Borrego Springs, by Jim Manago, published by BearManor Media in 2016, is the first biography of Gordon.
+He also built and restored his own furniture on the property and used the land to become one of the few commercial carob growers in the United States.

+Gale Gordon: From Mayor of Wistful Vista to Borrego Springs, by Jim Manago, published by BearManor Media in 2016, is the first biography of Gordon.